mspree2712/sphinx-console-project/source/index.rst

 ..
-My Sample Project documentation master file, created by sphinx-quickstart on Tue Nov 19 15:00:57 2019.
+Consoles documentation master file, created by sphinx-quickstart on Tue Nov 19 15:00:57 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.